famished-tiger/loxxy/README.md

   a Lox interpreter written in Lox.

 ### Current status
-The interpreter currently it can execute all allowed __Lox__ expressions and statements except
+The interpreter currently can execute all allowed __Lox__ expressions and statements except
 object-oriented feaures (classes and objects).

-Our intent is implement to these missing features in Q2 2021.
+The goal is to implement these missing features in Q2 2021.

 ## What's the fuss about Lox?